antonycourtney/tad/NOTES.md

 as file imports
 [X] Ability to save and open Tad files
-[X] Try switching back from atl to ts-loader to avoid deprecation warnings on build [ ] Make sure we can build all packages without errors [ ] add a build-all.sh at top level (and maybe build-web.sh, build-app.sh, with common script for topo sort?)
+[X] Try switching back from atl to ts-loader to avoid deprecation warnings on build [ ] Make sure we can build (and run tests) on all packages without errors [ ] add a build-all.sh at top level (and maybe build-web.sh, build-app.sh, with common script for topo sort?)
 [ ] Get sqlite (and other) tests working again
 [ ] Change window title when loading new data set